 Rambo

 If you’ve ever been to Soda City Market or popped up to NOMA, then you’re probably familiar with a certain orange cat beckoning you toward some of the best biscuits of your life at Rambo’s Fat Cat Biscuits.
-That’s right, Rambo is the real cat of owners Renee and Todd Adams.
+That’s right, Rambo was the owners' real life cat who's been immortalized through their branding and in our hearts.
 Kind of puts a different perspective on the phrase, “making biscuits,” doesn’t it.

 Sally the Salamander